bicCluster/learning-cluster/README.md

 TIPS:

 * [This](http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/) will help you when setting `ulimit`
-* The services you need to install are 'HDFS', 'MapReduce2', 'Yarn', 'ZooKeeper' and  'Ambari Metrics'.
+* The services you need to install are `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  'Ambari Metrics'.
 Some other services may fail so do not install services that you do not need.
+* You need to install both `ambari-server` and `ambari-agent` on `losamalos`, and you only need to install `ambari-agent` on three innet machine.
+* After you install the `ambari-server` on `losamalos`, the java 1.8 will be installed automatically, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
-* You should be aware of that “Losalamos” should be one of the clients since it is the only interface to run Hadoop programs from outside.
+* You should be aware of that `losalamos` should be one of the clients since it is the only interface to run Hadoop programs from outside.
 * You will need to set up password-less SSH during the process, the manual from Hortonworks have covered the basic steps.
 You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.

 ## Test a MapReduce Program

 If everything is green on the dashboard of Ambari, you can follow [this](http://www.joshuaburkholder.com/blog/2014/05/15/how-to-run-ava-mrv2-using-hadoop/) to run a mapreduce job on the machines.
+Steps:
+1. Create a input directory under the user of `hdfs`
+2. Write the test MapReduce program (eg. wordcount)
+3. Compile the java files to class files  with javac and archive the class files into `jar`
+4. Use command `yarn` to run the project and remember to set the output directory of your project or you will hard to find it
 Tip: If you meet any permission problem of `hdfs`, check [this](http://stackoverflow.com/a/20002264/2580825)
 <hr>